 This program may lead to licensure.

-The NAUTeach program is a challenging undergraduate course of study solely designed to prepare mathematics and science teachers for grades 6-12.
-The program emphasizes the pre-service teacher’s ability to develop research-based pedagogy through a STEM (Science, Technology, Engineering, Mathematics) focused, field intensive, rigorous curriculum.
-This allows undergraduate students to be highly supported by faculty who specialize in mathematics and science education research and Master Teachers that have years of professional classroom experience.
-Our program is designed for students with strong skills in mathematics or science seeking certification to teach biology, chemistry, physics, Earth sciences, general science, or mathematics at the secondary level.
+The NAUTeach program equips secondary mathematics and science students (or teacher candidates) with the knowledge and practices necessary to teach diverse learners in ways that are rigorous, equitable, and responsive to all students.
+Our program provides a challenging undergraduate progression plan solely designed to prepare mathematics and science teachers for grades 6-12.
+The program emphasizes the teacher candidates ability to develop research-based pedagogy through a STEM focused, field intensive, rigorous curriculum.
+Undergraduates are highly supported by Faculty who specialize in mathematics and science education research and who have years of professional classroom experience.
+Our program is designed for students, with strong skills in mathematics or science, seeking certification to teach biology, chemistry, physics, Earth sciences, general science, or mathematics at the secondary level.

 The NAUTeach program, modeled after the successful UTeach program at the University of Texas, provides opportunities for you to:

 - graduate in four years.
 Students earn a Bachelor of Science in education in their field of study.

 - earn dual degrees.
 Students have the ability to earn degrees both in specific fields of science or mathematics and in teaching science or math.